Mayor's Conservation Challenge

 Castle Rock’s involvement in the national Mayor’s Challenge began in 2016 with outstanding results.
 For FIVE years in a row, Castle Rock’s city ranking, based on the number of pledges, has made it to the top 10 in the nation.
 This year, Mayor Gray wants to get to first place.

 Water conservation is more than saving water.
 Conservation can save costs for consumers, cut back on infrastructure and operating costs for cities, promote drought resiliency, protect watersheds and manage ecosystems.
 Our community can benefit today, and for future generations, with the steps we take right now.

-Throughout the month of August, join us in taking a free online, pledge to conserve.
+Throughout the month of April, Earth Day month, join us in taking a free online, pledge to conserve water and our natural resources.
 Simply follow the pledge link below.
 With every pledge, we increase our national ranking, showing how water-wise we are.
 Help us get to first place in our division, and you could win incredible prizes courtesy of the challenge sponsor, Wyland Foundation.

 Today's rank: ____

 We are ranked according to where we stand in relation to other communities in the nation, according to our population category.
 This ranking can move throughout the month.
 So we need you and your neighbors to help us keep in the top 10!